Yautia

 Yautia and Vegetable Stir-Fry

-- 1 medium yautia, julienned
+- 1 medium yautia, peeled and sliced

 - 1 bell pepper, sliced